 After speaking to many Australians during his work (and buoyed by his love of cricket), he applied for an Australian humanitarian visa and arrived in western Sydney in 2008.

 My parents and I were very happy that I was in this safe country - especially on my arrival in Sydney, I felt that I could sleep a night without fear, Mr Adli said.

 While waiting to gain recognition for his qualifications in Australia, Mr Adli wasted no time achieving a Medical Business Administration (Certificate III), Health Services Assistant - Assistant in Nursing in acute care (Certificate III), and a Diploma of Early Childhood Education and Care (Certificate IV), between 2010 and 2014.

 In 2015, he started his Bachelor of Nursing at the University of Tasmania’s Rozelle campus.

 During his studies, Mr Adli supported himself working full-time at Auburn Hospital as an Assistant in Nursing and an interpreter, which led in February this year to a new graduate position at the hospital in the operating theatre and surgical ward.

-Mr Adli was one of around 350 students to graduate as part of the University of Tasmania’s 2017 Sydney Graduation Round recently, at the City Recital Hall, in Sydney.
+Mr Adli was one of around 350 students to graduate as part of the University of Tasmania’s 2017 Sydney Graduation Round at the City Recital Hall in Sydney.

-Known for his strong work ethic and the support he has given his fellow students, Mr Adli also took part in a leadership and mentoring research project during his studies on the Rozelle campus and during his graduation also received a citation in the Vice-Chancellor’s Leadership Program.
+Known for his strong work ethic and the support he has given his fellow students, Mr Adli also took part in a leadership and mentoring research project during his studies on the Rozelle campus and during his graduation will also receive a citation in the Vice-Chancellor’s Leadership Program.

 Married with two young daughters and an active community member, Mr Adli said he felt he had been a strong role model for his daughters and siblings, and felt very grateful to have had the opportunity to achieve what he had.